Adamson House: Construction and architecture

-The two-story, ten-room Adamson House was designed by Stiles O. Clements and built of steel-reinforced concrete.
+The two-story, ten-room Adamson House was designed by Stiles O. Clements.
+It was built using steel-reinforced concrete.
 Completed in 1930, Stiles called the house an outstanding example of modified Mediterranean Revival-style architecture.
 Architectural historians refer to the style as a synthesis of Spanish Colonial Revival and Moorish Revival architecture.

-The interior features red tile floors, lancet windows, tile roofs, wood beams and molded walls.
+The home’s interior space is boasts red tile floors and ceilings, lancet windows, exposed wood beams, and moulded walls.

-The house features teak woodworking, fireplaces in several interior and outdoor patio rooms, handpainted ceilings, lead-framed bottle glass windows, and "wrought-iron filigrees fitting over the windows like intricate jewelry."
-The main floor is dominated by a large living room with windows on three sides.
-The room is still furnished as it was when the Adamsons lived there, including the large radio on which the family received news of the attack on Pearl Harbor.
-Other rooms on the main floor include a guest bedroom with a bathroom that is tiled literally from floor to ceiling, a dining room with an old convent table overlooking the ocean, a kitchen with an early version of a dishwasher and a colorful tiled clock, and the main entrance with its imposing wood door and tiled entrance table.
+Other features include teak woodworking, several fireplaces in interior and outdoor patio rooms, hand-painted ceilings, lead-framed bottle-glass windows, and "wrought-iron filigrees fitting over the windows like intricate jewelry."
+The main floor is dominated by an expansive living room with windows on three sides.
+It is furnished as it was when the Adamsons lived there, including a large radio on which the family received news of the attack on Pearl Harbor.

+Other rooms on the main floor include a guest bedroom; a bathroom with tiled from floor to ceiling; a dining room with an old convent table that overlooks the ocean; a kitchen with an early-model dishwasher and colorfully tiled clock; and the main entrance, equipped with a solid wood door and tiled entrance table.
 The house also features an elevator system.

 Back view of the house looking west.

-There are four bedrooms and a small kitchenette upstairs.
-The master bedroom, where Mr. and Mrs. Adamson slept, is on the southwest corner of the house.
-It has a large tiled bathroom, and Mrs. Adamson's clothes and hat collection remain in her closet.
+The second story has four bedrooms and a small kitchenette.
+The master bedroom, where Mr. and Mrs. Adamson slept, sits at the southwest corner of the house; it has a large tiled bathroom.
+Mrs. Adamson's clothes and hat collection remain in the closet.
 Next to the master bedroom is the one designed for the Adamsons' son; its bathroom has detailed tiles depicting ships and nautical scenes.
-The girls' bedroom in the center facing the ocean has a tremendous view of the ocean and coast.
-These three bedrooms open onto a large upstairs patio with the home's most spectacular panoramic view of the ocean, the Malibu lagoon and the coast in both directions.
-The fourth bedroom upstairs is at the eastern end of the second floor and looks out of a large Dombeya tree that blooms with spectacular bright red flowers in the spring.
+The girls' bedroom sits in the center, providing a view of the ocean and its coast.
+The three bedrooms open to a large patio with a panoramic view of the ocean, the Malibu lagoon, and the coast.
+The fourth bedroom is at the eastern end and overlooks a large Dombeya tree that blooms bright red flowers in the spring.

-Another striking feature of the house is the tiled swimming pool set into the sand that was equipped with a special filtering and heating apparatus that permitted the pool to be filled with either salt or fresh water.
-The Los Angeles Times in 1930 noted that the unusual features made the "plunge one of the finest in the southland."
+Another striking feature of the house is the tiled swimming pool set into the sand equipped with a special filtering and heating apparatus that permitted the pool to be filled with either salt or fresh water.
+In 1930, The Los Angeles Times noted that the unusual features made the "plunge one of the finest in the southland."